mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference.md

 ## SELinux Configuration

    Tendrl does not currently support running on SELinux enabled systems.
-In case there are problems running tendrl on such systems, please turn SELinux off.
+In case there are problems running tendrl on such systems, please set SELinux to 'Permissive' mode.